ricsirigu/ricsirigu.github.io/src/data/experiences/experience-999/index.md

 endDate: 'Present'
 ---

-As Offensive Security Director at Abissi, I define and own the offensive security strategy, shaping how the organization delivers security consulting and how clients approach security as a product and engineering discipline.
+As Offensive Security Director at Abissi, I define the strategic direction of the offensive security practice, aligning client priorities with business objectives, threat exposure, and evolving regulatory expectations.
+I own executive client relationships and provide senior accountability across the consulting portfolio, driving service positioning, prioritization, and governance to strengthen client impact and support the growth of the business unit.
-I engage at executive and technical leadership level to align security programs with business objectives, regulatory requirements, and engineering constraints, moving organizations from reactive posture to systemic capability.
-I lead the offensive security practice and the teams that deliver it.